USPS/api-examples/README.md

 ## Getting Started in Test Environment
 To use the USPS APIs in the Test Environment you must be a registered user.
 1. Apply for a free USPS.com account.
-2. Access the [Test Business Customer Gateway](https://gateway-cat.usps.com/eAdmin/view/signin) and follow the prompts to create a USPS.com business account.
+2. Access the [USPS Test (CAT) Business Customer Gateway](https://gateway-cat.usps.com/eAdmin/view/signin) and follow the prompts to create a USPS.com business account.
-3. Using your USPS account, access the [USPS Test Developer Portal](htps://developer-cat.usps.com) by clicking the Sign-Up button.
+3. Using your USPS account, access the [USPS Test (CAT) Developer Portal](https://developer-cat.usps.com) by clicking the Sign Up / Login link.
 4. Registering your application and retrieve your consumer key and consumer secret from the credential section.
 5. Additionally you will need to have a Customer ID (CRID) and Mailer ID (MID)